buruzaemon/natto-py/README.rst

 - part-of-speech ID
 - pronunciation

+It is good practice when using ``--node-format`` to also specify node formatting in the case where the morpheme cannot be found in the dictionary, by using ``--unk-format``.

 This example formats the node ``feature`` to capture the items above as a comma-separated value: